0xrawsec/th-experiments/Sysmon-VS-SysmonEnte/README.md

 1. If you are running your experiments in a VM, make a snapshot so that you can easily revert back in case of mistake
 2. Disable any AV feature.
 This is a precaution otherwise you might fail at running EntenLoader.exe
-2. Run etwdump to dump the events it collects to a file: `.\etwdump.exe -o .\SysmonEnte-trace.json "Microsoft-Windows-Sysmon"`
+2. Run etwdump (as admin) to dump the events it collects to a file: `.\etwdump.exe -o .\SysmonEnte-trace.json "Microsoft-Windows-Sysmon"`
 3. Run as an Administrator EntenLoader.exe (inside SysmonEnte.zip) -> this is a version I compiled myself, if you want you are free to use your own.
 4. At this point, if EntenLoader.exe worked you should see a success message.
 If it failed, make sure you are executing it with Administrator privileges.
 4. Wait a bit and hit **Ctrl+C** on etwdump console